carbonfin/SDKdocs/README.md

 You'll see extensive usage of `$ref`s in this example to different types of components including schemas.

 You'll also notice `$ref`s to code samples.

-### Code samples

-1. Navigate to the `openapi/code_samples` folder.
-2. Navigate to the `<language>` (e.g. PHP) sub-folder.
-3. Navigate to the `path` folder, and add ref to the code sample.

-You can add languages by adding new folders at the appropriate path level.

-More details inside the `code_samples` folder README.